Calls mount to close Grand Canyon after resident gets virus

 The grocery store is open only four hours a day.
 A small clinic that could could be overwhelmed if the coronavirus spreads is no longer taking walk-ins.

 White said the man who tested positive worked only one day during the past three weeks but at a time before guest services were suspended at Yavapai Lodge.
-The lodge and the dorm were being cleaned Tuesday, White said.
+The lodge and the dorm were being cleaned Tuesday, and any employees who came into contact with the man were offered temporary housing elsewhere, White said.

-Many Delaware North employees are on leave, away from the Grand Canyon.
+Across the National Park Service, seven employees have tested positive for COVID-19, the agency said.
+The figure includes only those who work for the agency and not for park concessionaires or other employers.
+The Park Service said it would not release the names of the parks to protect the employees' privacy.

-Several of the country’s most popular national parks have closed in response to requests by local government and health officials, including Yellowstone, Grand Teton, Great Smoky Mountains, Glacier, Arches and Canyonlands.
+Several of the country’s most popular national parks have closed, including Yellowstone, Grand Teton, Great Smoky Mountains, Glacier, Arches and Canyonlands.
+Some of those calls were made at the request of governors and health officials in those states.

+In Arizona, Gov. Doug Ducey has listed parks, golf courses and other outdoor recreation areas as essential.
+A spokesman did not respond to a message Tuesday asking whether the governor would support closing the Grand Canyon.

+The governing body of Tusayan, a town outside the Grand Canyon's South Rim entrance, hasn't taken a stance.
+But its mayor, Craig Sanderson, said he'd rather the park stay open.

 The Coalition to Protect America’s National Parks, an organization representing current and former park employees, has called on Interior to close all parks to protect staffers who are dealing with visitors.